 STAY: Acadia’s Oceanside Meadows Inn, Prospect Harbor.
 On 200 diverse acres, this fantastic place is not just an “inn:” it’s a nature preserve, a lecture/event hall, and beach all in one.
 Plus, it offers one of the most beautifully presented and delicious B&B breakfasts I’ve ever seen and tasted.
 FYI – this Inn is Vegetarian, so do not expect a Farm Breakfast with Sausage and Bacon.
 You will get, however, one of the most beautiful breakfasts a B&B can offer.

-“Check-in” occurs while seated on the couch in a lived-in parlor, where innkeeper, Ben (or his son or daughter), hands over a bundle of laminated property Trail Maps and Nature Guides and offers a summery of each one.
+“Check-in” occurs while seated on the couch in a lived-in parlor, where innkeeper, Ben (or his son or daughter), hands over a bundle of laminated property Trail Maps and Nature Guides and offers an overview of each one.
 The inn’s property encompasses rocky shore, sandy beach, salt marsh, meadows and fresh water ponds (with beavers!) and is one major reason visitors from “away” keep coming back here year after year.

 Given time, I would have taken the 40 minute “Salamander Trail,” or three mile “Heron Trail” out to salt marsh to look for moose or bald eagles, painted turtles, herons and water snakes.
 But I was happy just to read the “Introduction to the Seashore Right Outside Your Window” since I merely had to look outside my own guestroom window to view the shoreline.